ethereum-optimism/design-docs/protocol/transfer-precompile.md

 # Risks & Uncertainties

-* The privileged contract at `TransferPrecompileAllowed` can execute arbitrary transfers, so it must be a well known and safe contract.
+* The privileged contract at `TransferPrecompileAllowedCaller` can execute arbitrary transfers, so it must be a well known and safe contract.
 * Like all precompiles, it must be added as part of a hardfork.

 # Open questions
-* Where is the right place for the `TransferPrecompileAllowed` configuration?
+* Where is the right place for the `TransferPrecompileAllowedCaller` configuration?
 Should it be part of `OptimismConfig`?
-* If `TransferPrecompileAllowed` is not configured, is it ok to have the precompile, although it will always revert?
+* If `TransferPrecompileAllowedCaller` is not configured, is it ok to have the precompile, although it will always revert?
 Or would it be better to remove it from the list of active precompiles?

 # History